bbauska/meta-react-basics/README.md

 sidebar components appears in the

 browser as before, I edited the index.CSS file.
-That\'s an example of using inline CSS styling directly
+That&apos;s an example of using inline CSS styling directly

 inside a component.
 In this section (26), you